-During low-speed manoeuvres, the system steers the rear wheels in the opposite direction to that of the front wheels.
+Advantage at low speeds: the system steers the rear wheels in the opposite direction to that of the front wheels.
 This has the virtual effect of shortening the wheelbase.
-The turning circle is reduced, agility is increased and parking becomes noticeably easier to manage.
+Negotiating tight corners becomes a more dynamic experience, while parking becomes easier to manage and the turning circle is reduced.

-During high-speed manoeuvres, the system steers the rear wheels in the same direction as that of the front wheels.
-This virtual extension of the wheelbase increases driving stability.
+Advantage at higher speeds: the system steers the rear wheels in the same direction as that of the front wheels.
+Thanks to this virtual extension of the wheelbase, driving stability and agility are increased – especially in the event of fast lane changes or during overtaking manoeuvres on the racetrack.